Lone Gram's web-page

 Professor at the Department for Biotechnology and Biomedicine (previously Systems Biology) (2013-), Technical University of Denmark, at DTU National Food Institute (2010-2012), at DTU Aqua and DTU SystemBiology (2005-2010) and at the Danish Institute for Fisheries Research (2000-2005).

 Received the Villum-Kann Rasmussen Annual Award (2016), the Fritz Kaufmann Mindefond award (2008) and Tagea Brandt travel award (2008)

-Visiting research scientist in 2009 at Professor Roberto Kolter's group at Harvard Medical School, Boston, USA and in 1994-95 and 1999 at Professor Staffan Kjelleberg's group at University of New South Wales, Australia.
+Visiting research scientist in 2009 at Professor Roberto Kolter, Harvard Medical School, Boston, USA and in 1994-95 and 1999 at Professor Staffan Kjelleberg, University of New South Wales, Australia.

 External associate professor at the RVAU 1989-2000.
 Consultancies for the Food and Agricultural Organization of the United Nations (FAO) on projects and courses related to fish technology

 Member (1998-2007) and secretary (2003-2007) of ICMSF; the International Commission on Microbiological Specifications for Foods (revised March 2007)

 M.Sc. in food science (1980-1985) and Ph.D.
 (1989) from the Royal Veterinary and Agricultural University (RVAU)

 In 2006, I joined a global scientific marin cruise (Galathea3) where we determined the distribution of culturable bacteria with antibacterial activity in the marine environment .
 Specifically, we have searched for organisms belonging to the Roseobacter clade but our work has also demonstrated that Pseudoalteromonas spp. and Vibrio spp. have inhibitory properties.
 This work can potentially be of interest in drug discovery work.
 A short Danish description of the project is available.